fbonds/IAG/README.md

 ### Additonal info

 I don't know how to code in Swift.
-This was an idea I had years ago and never took action upon.
-So, I queried OpenAI's ChatGPT* for code samples of how this might work.
+This was an idea I had in March of 2014.
+At that time I created a domain for it illadvisedgames.com (since expired) and created an Apple Developer account to do the programming.
+Very soon after I realized my hobbiest skills in Objective-C (pre Swift) were not up to the task and shelved the idea.
+Then along came OpenAi's ChatGPT*...
+So, I asked Gene (as I've taken to calling ChatGPT) how this could be done and "he" rapidly supplied some code samples of the various pieces.
+They are provided in this project.

 ### ChatGPT's code suggestions were captured in these files:
 - adding-user-authentication.swift